xvik/dropwizard-guicey/src/doc/docs/guice.md

     While HK2 is still used, instance management may be [delegated to HK2](http://xvik.github.io/dropwizard-guicey/5.0.0/guide/hk2/#hk2-delegation) but it is not used in core guicey (just an ability; this is almost never required)

+All extensions recognized from guice bindings are clearly visible in the [configuration report](guide/diagnostic/configuration-report.md).

 ## Servlets and filters

 [GuiceFilter](https://github.com/google/guice/wiki/Servlets) is registered on both main and admin contexts.